There is life after a stroke, with proper rehabilitative therapy

 The extent of functional recovery after a stroke is variable and depends on several factors, including health and socioeconomic status before the stroke, age, the severity of the stroke, its location and size, comorbidities, and the quality and quantity of rehabilitation received after the event.

-The road to recovery from stroke is a long and lonely process.
-Interdisciplinary stroke care (involving physiotherapists, speech therapists, psychologists, occupational therapists ) can dramatically improve the outcome of stroke patients and provide them good quality of life.
+The road to recovery from a stroke is a long and lonely process.
+Interdisciplinary stroke care (involving physiotherapists, speech therapists, psychologists, and occupational therapists) can dramatically improve the outcome of stroke patients and provide them good quality of life.
 Community-based support groups are crucial to handhold the stroke survivor and the family through the long recovery process.

 However, there is a huge unmet need for rehabilitation facilities for stroke survivors across the country where most patients are discharged without a proper rehabilitation plan.
 Awareness about the importance of continuous and consistent post-stroke rehabilitation is poor among the general public and the services are also mostly available only to those with some capacity to pay.